Special Educational Needs

 ‘All teachers are teachers of pupils with SEN’

-Our Inclusion Leader and SENDco is Mrs Stevens, she can be contacted by telephone on 01737 555103 or via email at send@keston.croydon.sch.uk
+Our Inclusion Leader and SENDco is Mrs Stevens, she is supported by our deputy SENDco Miss Clarkson, they can be contacted by telephone on 01737 555103 or via email at send@keston.croydon.sch.uk

 "I was really impressed with your whole school ethos and approach to inclusion, especially for neurodiverse students and children who have experienced trauma."